5 Things to Know Before Becoming a Foster Parent

 2. Understand a child’s past.

-Children carry their past with them at all times.
-Trauma, often that you may not even know about.
-This affects their thought process, behavior, and ability to form relationships.
+It is crucial to recognize that foster children carry their past experiences with them at all times.
+They may have undergone trauma that you may not be aware of, and this trauma significantly impacts their thought processes, behavior, and ability to form relationships.

 3. Build a network of support.